-Aad Guray Nameh - your 'go to' mantra for protection
+Aad Guray Nameh - mantra for protection

 Aad Guray Nameh is a mantra most Kundalini Yogis know as it is often used when tuning in for a Kundalini Yoga class.
 Let’s take a deeper look into this mantra as it’s a great mantra to have in your ‘yogi backpack’ for many different reasons.

 I bow to (or call upon) the primal Guru (wisdom)

 I bow (or call upon) to the Truth that has existed throughout the ages.